November’s gone, it’s time for another episode of Life in Italy.

 Just as I did last month, I want to end this post with some music.
 This month Marco Mengoni published his new album and we keep listening to his songs on the radio.
 Who is Marco Mengoni?
 He is one of the most popular Italian singers nowadays.
-His career started after winning 2009 Edition of the Tv show X Factor, he became famous really fast and his popularity grew steadily ever since.
+His career started after winning the 2009 Edition of the Tv show X-Factor, then he became famous really fast and his popularity grew steadily ever since.

 Here is one of his most played songs on the radio these days.
 (I hope you’ll be able to view the video, due to country restrictions).